component-driven/component-driven-development/src/exercises/2-5-Context/Readme.md

 ### The task

-1. Extend the `DialogProvider` component with a new method that open a `Prompt` dialog with given parameters.
+1. Create a new provider compoenent that has renders all open dialogs, has functions to open and close dialogs, and a function to open a Prompt dialog.
-2. Create a React Hook that uses the `DialogContext` and returns all functions from the context: functions to open and close dialog, and a function to open a prompt dialog.
+2. Create a React Hook that uses the `DialogContext` and returns all context values.

 <details>
  <summary>Solution</summary>